-WWSF HIGHLIGHTS OF ACTIVITIES: 1991-2023
+WWSF - Women's World Summit Foundation HIGHLIGHTS OF ACTIVITIES: 1991 - 2024

-The Women's World Summit Foundation (WWSF Programs and accomplishments) are carried out by a Swiss Foundation and an international, humanitarian, secular, not for-profit NGO with UN consultative status (ECOSOC, UNFPA and DPI).
-It serves with its annual initiatives, campaigns, prize awards and world days the advancement of women's and children's rights and the UN SDG Agenda 2030.
+The Women's World Summit Foundation's programs and accomplishments are carried out by a Swiss Foundation (an international, humanitarian, secular, not for-profit NGO with UN consultative status).
+WWSF serves with its annual initiatives, campaigns, prize awards and world days the advancement of women's and children's rights and the UN SDG - Agenda 2030.

 ✓ Why was WWSF created?
 Recognizing that women, children and youth (girls and boys under the age of 18 and youth 19-25) represent the world's largest constituency (75 %) who continue to have little to say in shaping the economic and political space in which they live.
-It is imperative that their thoughts and visions, skills, concrete and effective participation in sustainable development, and their deep aspiration for a more just and peaceful world be considered to help catalyze the necessary political will for the transformation of systems and structures into pathways of equality, human rights, and peace.
+It is imperative that their thoughts and visions, skills, concrete and effective participation in sustainable development, and their deep aspiration for a more just and peaceful world be considered to help catalyze the necessary political will for the transformation of systems and structures into pathways of equality, respect for human rights, and peacebuilding.